opsaaaaa/RPG_Wiki/gameplay/combat.md

-## Combat Actions
+# Combat Actions

 Combat actions are preformed during the encounter.
 Each character has two combat action per turn.
 [see multiple combat actions](#multiple-combat-actions)

-For most combat actions you will roll a D20 and add one of the characters attributes or skills.
+For most combat actions you will roll a D20 and add one of the characters skills.

 {% clip Hit Check %}